Cairn Documentation

 - Click pruned nodes to see rejection rationale

-- Filter by decision type (physics, engineering, mission)
+- Filter the tree by decision type (physics, engineering, mission)

 Pruned nodes aren't deleted — they're preserved context.
 The Dendritic lens makes that context visible.